Why Fence with us?

 Participating in the sport of fencing provides benefits on many levels.
 In terms of staying fit and active, fencing is an exerting sport that will give you a good workout and build your strength and endurance.
 Fencing is also one of the safest sports that you can participate in; according to statistics gathered from the Olympic competitions, fencers suffered fewer injuries than those who played badminton and table tennis--to say nothing of soccer, basketball, and baseball!

 But fencing is so much more than just the athleticism.
 When you become a college fencer, your opportunities to meet and network with people from your institution and schools across the country explode.
 Fencing doesn't have to end in college, either.
-Anyone can join the United States Fencing Association (USFA) and compete in tournaments.
+Anyone can join the United States Fencing Association (USFA) and compete in tournaments at any age.
 If you enjoy it, fencing can be a hobby that you develop in college and carry with you through adulthood.

 A Brief History of the Sport